 Medium: oil and gold leaf on canvas

-Hung Liu Sanctuary will be featured in her career retrospective at the Smithsonian’s National Portrait Gallery in 2021.
+Hung Liu Sanctuary was featured in her career retrospective at the Smithsonian’s National Portrait Gallery in 2021-2022.
 The painting is inspired by a Dorothea Lange photograph from 1935, titled “Mexican Mother in California.”
 The Library of Congress documentation adds “Sometimes I tell my children that I would like to go to Mexico, but they tell me ‘We don’t want to go, we belong here.'”
-(Note on Mexican labor situation in repatriation.)

-Liu painted her “Sanctuary” in 2019, one year before the 2020 presidential elections and during one of the most divisive times in American history.
-Migrants were traveling by foot all the way from Guatemala and other Central American countries, , through Mexico in order to cross the U.S. border at record rates.
-But unlike the former American Dream aspirations, this time Mexican immigrants were placed into fence-like cages and held there without acknowledgment of their human dignity.
+Liu painted her “Sanctuary” in 2019, when migrants were traveling by foot all the way from Guatemala and other Central American countries, , through Mexico in order to cross the U.S. border at record rates.
 Hung Liu paints “Sanctuary” as a reminder that all human beings, regardless of race or status, should be given the grace of hope.
 She also reminds us of our interconnected reality by presenting the quintessential mother and child image, which she has painted with Chinese and Black migrant workers, as well as this image of the Mexican mother and child.